The awards, criteria and nominations

 The categories

 To recognise a person over 25 years of age for their dedication, commitment or impact in/on table tennis on a voluntary basis over the past 12 months.
-This may take place at a club, local community, league, county, schools county, area or national level.
+This may take place at a club, local community, league, county, schools county, regional or national level.

 2023 – Josephine Boyd (female); Stephen Longmoor (male)